 If you feel threatened by an angry person, trust your judgment.
 Leave the room immediately if you feel unsafe, or if you're too upset to resolve the situation on your own.

 Ask your boss or a trusted colleague to work with you to resolve the situation.
-It might also be appropriate to report the incident, if the person is completely out of control and you feel there is a risk of violence.
+It might also be appropriate to report the incident, especially if the person is completely out of control and you feel there is a risk of violence.

 Don't Respond With Anger